postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 You can [assign](/docs/administration/managing-your-team/managing-your-team/) one or more role types to your team members, based on the functions those team members require:

-* **Super Admin**: Manages everything within a team, including team settings, members, roles, and resources in [public, team, or private workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility).
+* **Super Admin** - Manages everything within a team, including team settings, members, roles, and resources in [public, team, or private workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility).
 Team members with this role can perform all actions that Admin, Billing, Community Manager, and Developer roles can perform ([Enterprise plans only](https://www.postman.com/pricing)).
-* **Admin**: Manages team members and team settings.
+* **Admin** - Manages team members and team settings.
-* **Billing**: Manages team plan and payments.
+* **Billing** - Manages team plan and payments.
 Billing roles can be granted by a Super Admin, by a fellow team member with a Billing role, or by an Admin when inviting a new team member.
 If this is not possible, contact our [Support Center](https://support.postman.com/hc/en-us).
-* **Developer**: Has access to all team resources and workspaces.
+* **Developer** - Has access to all team resources and workspaces.
-* **Community Manager**: Manages the public visibility of workspaces and team profile ([Professional and Enterprise plans only](https://www.postman.com/pricing)).
+* **Community Manager** - Manages the public visibility of workspaces and team profile ([Professional and Enterprise plans only](https://www.postman.com/pricing)).
-* **API Network Manager**: Manages a team's [Private API Network](/docs/collaborating-in-postman/adding-private-network/), including adding APIs and reviewing requests to add APIs.
+* **API Network Manager** - Manages a team's [Private API Network](/docs/collaborating-in-postman/adding-private-network/), including adding APIs and reviewing requests to add APIs.
 A Super Admin or another team member with the API Network Manager role can grant this role to a user ([Enterprise plans only](https://www.postman.com/pricing)).

 > If you are on a [Postman Enterprise plan](https://www.postman.com/pricing), you can also assign roles at the [group level](/docs/administration/managing-your-team/user-groups/).